csys-batch-08/askmeapp-web/README_md.txt

 1.User Can select Category

-2.User Can select section based on category
+2.User Can view section based on category

 3.User Can view and  read file

-4.User Can ask a question
+4.User Can view question and view related Answer

-5.User Can Leave a Reply
+5.User Can Leave a Reply by Comments

-6.User Can view Frequently viewed section
+6.User Can view Frequent section

-7.User Can update their ratings
+7.User Can Place their ratings